 How does a co-op work?

-Co-op's (sometimes referred to as coops) are owned by a corporation, which means that as an owner of the unit, you don't actually own the building or the property, what you do own is a share of the holdings of the corporation.
-Small co-op's may only have 2 or 3 owners, whereas large co-ops may have hundreds of shareholders.
+Co-op's (sometimes referred to as co-ops) are owned by a corporation, which means that as an owner of the unit, you don't actually own the building or the property, what you do own is a share of the holdings of the corporation.
+Small co-ops may only have two or three owners, whereas large co-ops may have hundreds of shareholders.
 In the event of a loss, the share of ownership in the building will come into play.
 Think of co-ops as multi-unit apartment buildings.
 The building has one owner: the corporation and the residents are tenants.
 The way they get the right to live there is via the purchase of shares in the building.
 They do not own the walls or any specific part of the building.
-The co-op management is taken care of by all members (shareholders), like a community.
-The building is a, therefore, a communal property that may be unevenly divided based on the number of shares each "owner" has purchased.
+The co-op management is taken care of by all members (shareholders), as a community.
+The building is, therefore, a communal property that may be unevenly divided based on the number of shares each "owner" has purchased.

 How does a condo work?

-Condo's are owned by the condo owner.
+Condos are owned by the condo owner.
 The condo owner usually owns their unit from the walls inward.
-Condo owners are property owners of their unit.
+Condo owners are property owners of their units.
 The condo building is made up of all the individual units, plus the common areas or shared areas.
-A master insurance policy is usually responsible for insuring the condo structure as a whole, including the shared areas, and then each individual condo unit owner is responsible for protecting their personal liability, their specific unit features (additions, alterations or upgrades) as well as their personal property.
+A master insurance policy is usually responsible for insuring the condo structure as a whole, including the shared areas, and then each individual condo unit owner is responsible for protecting their personal liability, their specific unit features (additions, alterations, or upgrades), as well as their personal property.

-Why is the condo or co-op insurance different than home insurance?
+How is a condo or co-op insurance different from home insurance?

 As you can see by the definitions above, the owner of the building is different in all of these situations.